 So, to ensure we don’t take ourselves too seriously, please consider the following 10 options if you missed out on the initial “Hamsterkauf” of paper products.

 And then, to ensure you are taking this pandemic seriously enough, please take a look at this well-written article on Medium that helped me understand what we were up against and why it matters- even to young, healthy people.

 Stay sanitary and keep your distance, my friends

-This post spawned from a lively discussion during the past weekend’s climbing trip to the Katsu-dake crags in Okinawa, Japan.
-I must say that I have had many similar conversations, but this discussion in particular was quite in-depth.
+This post spawned from a lively discussion during a weekend climbing trip to the Katsu-dake crags in Okinawa, Japan.
+I must say that I have had many similar conversations, but this discussion, in particular, was quite in-depth.
 A special thanks to the Okinawan climbing community for the inspiration!
 I’m sure you are proud.

 Disclaimer: Some of the items listed are not necessarily “Eco-friendly.”
 You are not a child.
 If you use an unorthodox wiping material, then pack it out in a ziplock or poop-tube in accordance with local procedures.
 No one wants to come across a nasty old sock with remnants of you all over it.

 Toilet paper, and my personal camping favorite- the baby wipe, are like the comfort food of sanitary products.
 We get so used to using them in our day-to-day life that it is nearly impossible to imagine what to do without them.
 Here are the facts: 1) You have to eat food to keep your energy level up.
 2) Your body processes that food, and must dispose of the waste.
 3) It is not healthy or comfortable to “hold it” until you find some porcelain.
 4) If you hang out in nature long enough you will eventually find yourself unprepared and without the standard-issue material to clean up afterward.